 What about pregnancy hair loss?

 Pregnancy may cause many changes in the scalp hair.
 As the hormones fluctuate during pregnancy, a large number of women feel their hair thickens and becomes fuller.
-This may be related to change in the number of hairs cycling in the resting phase of hair growth, but the exact reason is unknown.
-Quite often, there may be a loss of hair after delivery or six months later.
+This may be related to change in the number of hairs cycling in the growth phase of hair growth, but the exact reason is unknown.
+Quite often, there may be a loss of hair after delivery or a few months later.
 Prevention of this often, natural post pregnancy hair loss is unknown.
 It is also not known if this loss is just a return to the pre-pregnancy volume of hair.